woojean/woojean.github.io/_posts/交易/2022/2022-01-19-Nothing-2nd-Edition.md

 Mind wants to <u>impose</u> an order on existence because existence is too wild, too chaotic.
 As Osho says, just when we’re getting settled with our wisdom and our ways... we die.
 And a new baby is brought into the world, knowing nothing, not even knowing who it is.
 It is a chaos!
 Big trees die and little seeds <u>sprout</u>.
 Galaxies die and new galaxies are born.
 A chaos!
 If mind had its way there would be no death, but then there would be no life either.
 Everything would be perfect, mechanical, efficient, ordered — and dead.
 Because the new would be impossible.
 Chaos makes the new possible; that is its significance. **Mind binds itself in rules, <u>doctrines</u>, attitudes, “shoulds,” and** **then wonders why the flavor has gone out of life, why life** **seems more and more a matter of going through the motions.** **Mind becomes a <u>prisoner</u> of its own boxes.**
 Mind is a perfectionist, trying to find the structures and the answers that will be just right.
 It’s an idealist, trying to attain some <u>beckoning</u> goal — political, moral, legal, cultural, scientific, artistic, economic, religious, whatever.
-And only the impossible looks really attractI've as an ideal because only the impossible looks perfect.
+And only the impossible looks really attractive as an ideal because only the impossible looks perfect.
 And mind falls short of its ideal again and again... tries again, falls short again, becomes miserable again... the game goes on.
 It’s an ego-trip, the impossible must be attained.
 Only the possible and imperfect is human.
 Mind always desires the super-human, and the super-human is always inhuman. **The most difficult thing for the mind is just to be** **ordinary, natural, “nothing special.**
 On the contrary, the ego/mind is trying very hard to be unique, special, extraordinary.
 It wants to stand out and be noticed.
 In fact this desire to be extraordinary is absolutely ordinary because it is <u>ubiquitous</u>, it’s the everyday nature of the mind.